A version of this article appeared in the Spring 2017 issue of strategy+business.

 Even in the best circumstances, not everybody likes what they hear.
 As in previous phases, there will be a lot of bias in how employees interpret information.
 Some employees think the changes take the company down the wrong path.
 Others are more concerned about their own department than about the business as a whole.
 A few are disappointed that the changes don’t go far enough.
 To ease these concerns, you should continue to hold conversations about the strategic direction of the company, but now offer more detail about the capabilities you have and those you expect to develop.

 The question that looms largest for every employee still has not definitively been answered for many: “Do I have a job?”
 As this phase begins, those decisions have not yet been finalized; indeed, you’ll be calling on your midlevel managers to help make them.
 Legal and human resources constraints prevent names from being released until the selection is complete and the official communications and severance packages are ready.
-Employees know the moment is coming, but nothing else.
+Employees know the moment is coming, but little else.

 Everything connected with staff reductions — the selection of the people who will end up without jobs, the communication of the unwanted news to those people, and the process of “managing them out” — is difficult.
 Establishing a fair, consistent, and relatively transparent process is critical.
 With any luck, your company has taken a rigorous approach to performance reviews before the transformation, and the existing information can be used to select who is let go.
 If not, you may need to deploy a special assessment to objectively evaluate employees, using it to separate strong, average, and poor performers.
 However it is accomplished, the selection process as layoffs begin must be as objective as possible, and you must avoid any hint of favoritism or bias.
 The human resources and legal departments will help line managers get through this tricky time.